LeToNode/Play2.0-CN-doc/javaGuide/main/xml/JavaXmlRequests.md

 ## Serving a Xml response

-In our previous example we handle a Json request, but we reply with a `text/xml` response.
-Let'as change that to send back a valid Xml HTTP response:
+In our previous example, we handle an XML request, but we reply with a `text/xml` response.
+Let's change it and send back a valid Xml HTTP response:

 ```
 @BodyParser.Of(Xml.class)